 You can find an array of pretty and practical notebooks and desk pads that are made out of recycled paper.

 There are even pencils made from recycled plastic from old CD cases.
-Buying sustainable products for your desk can mean exciting discoveries on sites such as Etsy and there are lots of options now, including ranges from more mainstream retailers.
+Buying sustainable products for your desk can mean exciting discoveries on sites such as Etsy.
+There are lots of options now, including ranges from more mainstream retailers.
 We discovered some great finds from Green Tulip and files and pencil holders from Locker Days made from 100% recycled materials.

 Bamboo desk items

 The Green Stationery Company have a range of bamboo desk items from desk caddies and pots to even a computer keyboard and mouse.
-Even their plastic items are made from recycled plastic so you know it’s been taken away from landfill.
+They even make their plastic items from recycled plastic so you know it’s been taken away from landfill.